 How To Stay Safe In San Diego

-While San Diego is very safe for visitors who are sensible, some basic safety tips include:
+While San Diego is very safe for visitors who are sensible, it’s smart go over basic safety tips.

-Keep valuables out of sight when parked and consider using anti-theft devices.
+Keep valuables out of sight when in a parked car and consider using anti-theft devices.
 Don’t carry excessive amounts of cash.
 Avoid wearing expensive jewelry or accessories that could make you a target.
 Stay in well-populated areas and be aware of your surroundings.

 Essentially, using the same street smarts and precautions you would in any urban area is advisable to prevent falling victim to opportunistic crimes while visiting San Diego.